 A Bachelorette Surprise at Epcot

-We had a bit of trouble getting everyone in our group into the park so my sister ran ahead because we were missing the start of a tour that they had booked.
+We had a bit of trouble getting everyone in our group into the park.
+My sister ran ahead because we were missing the start of a tour that they had booked.
 Once we finally made it through the gates we ran to Rose & Crown Pub in the United Kingdom.

 Our tour guides, Owen and Brogan, were both knowledgeable and entertaining.
-I’m always hesitant to reveal myself as a tea blogger in these kinds of situations, preferring to sit back as a casual observer instead.
+I’m always hesitant to reveal myself as a tea blogger in these kinds of situations.
+You’re more likely to find me sitting back as a casual observer instead.
 I loved hearing the name Camellia Sinensis so many times!

 It was hard to resist purchasing a new cup or mug while we were there.
 I really didn’t need any more than I already have and there wasn’t much free room in my luggage.
 However, I couldn’t stop myself from picking up a bag of green tea Kit Kats in Japan.

 Have you ever had a Disney tea experience?
 I’d love to hear about it in the comments!